Skip to main content

 Conservation And Sustainability

 Fontes do Ipiranga faces intense pressure from surrounding urban development, including encroachment, pollution of the Ipiranga stream (a historical sewage problem that has been gradually addressed), light and noise pollution affecting wildlife, and the challenge of maintaining ecological connectivity with other green spaces in São Paulo.
 The Reserva Biológica within the Jardim Botânico serves as a scientific reference for urban Atlantic Forest dynamics and a seed bank for restoration programs.
 The stream corridor restoration project has improved water quality in the historic Ipiranga stream.
 Research conducted by Instituto de Pesquisas Ambientais on urban ecology, Atlantic Forest regeneration, and invasive species management informs both local management and broader conservation science.
-The park is a node in São Paulo's green infrastructure network linking to Paranhana and other remnant forests.
+The park is a node in São Paulo's green infrastructure network linking to other remnant forests in the metropolitan region.

 Visitor Ratings